cefleet/sample_webserver/README.md

 const port = 3000

 const pool = mysql.createPool({
-  host: 'test-db.cplylkn3ncs6.us-east-1.rds.amazonaws.com', //url for the database instance (not the database name)
+  host: 'YOUR_DATABASE_URL', //url for the database instance (not the database name)
-  user: 'admin',//or whatever user you are using
+  user: 'YOUR_USERNAME',//or whatever user you are using
   password: 'YOUR_PASWORD', //password
   database: 'DATABASE_NAME'
 });